-The world of digital media is growing exponentially
+The world of design and media is growing exponentially

 We focus on how to create new experiences with technologies, but also on what is worth making and why.

-Launched in 2004, the Integrated Digital Media (IDM) Program fosters creative practice, design research and multidisciplinary experimentation with emerging media technologies.
+The Integrated Design & Media (IDM) program (formally Integrated Digital Media) fosters creative practice, design research and multidisciplinary experimentation with emerging media technologies.
 Located within Tandon School of Engineering, in the Department of Technology, Culture, and Society (TCS), IDM is a ‘STEAM‘ program combining artistic inquiry with scientific research and technological practice to explore the social, cultural and ethical potentials of emerging technologies.

 The IDM curriculum integrates topics typically found in an arts context — creative expression and design within both fixed and interactive media — with engineering topics such as signal processing and human-computer interaction.
 As a program within TCS, this curriculum embraces the department’s core focus on the intersection of engineering and society, encouraging students to engage with technology in a creative, critical, sustainable, and ethical manner.
 IDM courses feature strong emphasis on human-centered, outward-facing work that integrates values of self-expression, equity, and social justice into engineering.
 The IDM program articulates these goals through a number of initiatives, many of which, such as the Ability Project, are done in close collaboration with other departments in the University.